 Our first-time buyers guide PAGE 6

 LUXE FOR LESS

 Dress your home for less this winter PAGE 8

 INVESTMENT PROPERTIES

 Buy-to-let opportunities you need to see PAGE 11

 WYNNE WIN SITUATION

 Wynne Evans AKA Gio Compario on his happy life and those ads PAGE 15

 SOME LIKE IT SPLOTT

 We explore Cardiff's most famous district PAGE 3

-∂cpswelcome
+≈cpswelcome

 Welcome to our winter issue.
 Before you reach for the 'snooze' button (and who hasn't on these dark mornings?!) don't miss the lo-down on this season's local events, our take to BBC Radio 2's favourite Cardiff area, Splott, and a few useful tips on both first-time and investment property buying.

-sellina alter eao Gio Compario.
-The Welsh opera singer chats to us about his love of draw in, making us all want to cosy up on the sofa, we braved the elements and started our party season early this year by sponsoring Gofal's annual ball.
-Read more about the evening and the fantastic work Gofal does for mental health in Wales on our community pages
+elling alter ego Gio Compario.
+The Welsh draw in, making us all want to cosy up on the sofa, we braved the elements and started our party season early this year by sponsoring Gofal's annual ball.
+Read more about the evening and the fantastic work Gofal does for mental health in Wales on

-If your credit card is overcoming the cold the prospect of a season of presents and parties, our very own Becky balances the luxury-versus-budget interior buys, giving your home a 'cwtch' of its own this winter first-time buyers and an up-and-coming investor favourite, Splott has something promises to open your eyes to this gem, as we find out why Some Like It Splott.
+and already starting to overheat with parties, our very own Becky balances the books with her round-up of this season's luxury-versus-budget interior buys, giving promises to open your eyes to this gem, as we find out why Some Like It Splott.

-Keep cosy till next time,

-It's what. we do As a local company born and bred in Cardiff, we like to think we know our city and its people pretty well.
+It's what We do As a local company born and bred in Cardiff, we like to think we know our city and its people pretty well.
 And having been doing business for over a decade, we're confident we know its property market like the backs of our hands too.

 As a local company born and bred in Cardiff, we like to think we know our city and its people pretty well.
 And having been doing business for over a decade, we're confident we know its property market like the backs of our hands too.
 Here at CPS Homes we bring a refreshingly honest approach to everything we do.
-Whether you're a vendor or buyer, landlord or tenant, our friendly and knowledgeable staff are on-hand to lend their expert advice whenever vou need them.
+Whether you're a vendor or buyer, landlord or tenant, our friendly and knowledgeable staff are on-hand to lend their expert advice whenever you need them.